 If you are a beginner you can use Softaculous in cPanel for installing WordPress.
 You can reference this tutorial to know more about installing WordPress with Softaculous

 3. Install Wocommerce plugin

-Like with all WordPress plugins, you need navigating to your WordPress Dashboard / Plugins / Add New.
+Like with all WordPress plugins, you need to navigate to your WordPress Dashboard / Plugins / Add New.
 Once there, type “woocommerce” in the search field.
-You’ll see WooCommerce as the first search result:
+You will see WooCommerce as the first search result:

 Just click the “Install Now” button next to the plugin.

-At this stage, you’ll see WooCommerce’s on-screen launch/setup wizard.
+At this stage, you will see WooCommerce’s on-screen launch/setup wizard.
 To start, click “Let’s Go!”

 Create the Essential Store Pages